The method by which bees collect pollen depends on the species.

-Note that bumble bee workers and queens collect pollen and transfer it to the nests, however, males and cuckoo bumble bee species do not collect pollen, and have no pollen baskets.
+Note that bumble bee queens and workers collect pollen and transfer it to the nests, however, males and cuckoo bumble bee species do not collect pollen, and have no pollen baskets.

-Honey bee workers collect pollen, but queens only leave the colony to mate or establish a new colony, and they do not forage for food for the rest of the colony, unlike queen bumble bees.
+Honey bee queens do not collect pollen, and only leave the colony to mate or establish a new colony.

-leaf cutter bee, collects pollen on a pollen brush beneath the abdomen.
+leafcutter bee, collect pollen on a pollen brush beneath the abdomen.

 Hylaeus collect pollen in their crops, whilst Andrena and Colletes species additionally use the sides of the propodeum to collect pollen, which is located at the rear section of the thorax at the base of the abdomen.

 Some bee species will collect pollen and nectar from a range of plants, whilst others are specialists, and thus rely on a narrower range of plants for food.

 Bees can be described as: